 The Illinois Legislature has been busy this 2024 session, passing more than 10 new employment laws or amendments to existing employment laws in May 2024, only one of which in any manner affirmatively helps employers.
 We will summarize the laws and amendments below that have passed both houses and are waiting to be signed into law by Governor J. B. Pritzker.
 Importantly, this is simply a preview of what is likely coming, but any of this legislation can be amended, withdrawn, or vetoed prior to the Governor signing it into law.
 We will update this article when and if these bills are signed into law.
+[Note, this article was updated on August 6, 2024 to state that the new Freedom of Speech Act (SB3649) and amendments to the Biometric Information Privacy Act (SB2979) and the Illinois Personnel Record Review Act (HB3763) have been signed into law.]

-Limitation to Biometric Information Privacy Act (BIPA)
+Limitation to Biometric Information Privacy Act (BIPA) [This bill was signed into law on August 2, 2024]

 In perhaps the only amendment helpful to employers this legislative session, SB2979 provides some much-needed limitation on the concept of what constitutes a violation of BIPA.
 Currently, courts have been forced to interpret not only the original collection of biometric data as a violation of BIPA, but also find separate violations each time someone uses the device (i.e. each fingerprint scan), which can be multiple times per day over many years.
 SB 2979 states that for the purposes of both Subsections (b) and (d) of Section 15 of the Act (which prohibit collection or being in possession of biometric information without proper notice and consent), if the company is using the same biometric identifier (i.e. a fingerprint) or biometric information from the same person using the same method of collection, this will constitute a single violation of Section 15, and the person will be entitled to at most, one recovery under that section.
-Unfortunately, the legislation lacks language that would make the changes retroactive and protect companies that may have violated BIPA in the past.
-The business community is hoping retroactivity will be included before the bill is signed.
-(The amendment also allows a release to be signed electronically.)
-This bill was sent to the Governor for signature on June 14, 2024.
+The amendment also allows a release to be signed electronically.
+Unfortunately, the law does not include language that would make the changes retroactive and protect companies that may have violated BIPA in the past.